 Weingartner appeared thoughtful.
 “Well, what variables would you consider?
 The temperature, most likely.
 And what would you consider to be the upper and lower limits for those levels?”

 Olivier stared, frowning.
 “I didn’t think you’d take me seriously…”

 “Well, we have time on our hands.
 Any information—no matter how theoretical—would be very helpful.
 And I did teach vitae theory way back when myself.”
 Weingartner turned his head.
 “Kleine, we could use your input too.”

-“I’m not… good at the theoretical stuff… ” Kleine admitted in heavily-accented Common, cheeks pinkening.
+“I’m not… good at the theoretical stuff… “ Kleine admitted in his accented Common, cheeks pinkening.
 “I read it… in one ear and out the other.”
 He brightened a minute after.
-“But books—I have many!
-Bought when we were in Eisburg.”
+“But I have a lot of books!
+I bought them back when we were in Eisburg.”
 With that, he darted out of the room and returned a minute later with two stacks ten books tall.
 He set the books on the table and stepped back, gesturing.